furstyferret-dev/bindicator/README.md

 ## Troubleshooting
 **Can't connect to WiFi.**
 The ESP8266 will only connect to 2.4GHz networks.
 If the captive portal isn't working properly, you can easily hard-code the SSID / password / Google Script ID into the Arduino program.

+**I can connect but then see a single red flash** Check your Google Script ID.
+This is a response to a 404, which Google returns if the script ID is wrong.
+See above.

 **Corrupted names on the OLED display.**
 I think this is a memory leak from the Linked List which handles events.
 The reality is that I'm not sure why it's happening.
 If you don't like it just reboot the Bindicator.